SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

   yourself
 ```

-As of this writing (january 13, 2020), we cannot add a box layout to a grid.
+As of this writing, we cannot add a box layout to a grid.

 ### Paned layout (SpPanedLayout and SpPanedConstraints)